France election 2024: what happens if no one gets an absolute majority?

 WOULD ANY OF THOSE OPTIONS WORK?

-If the RN wins the highest share of the vote and accepts the prime minister post, a period of 'cohabitation' with Macron would begin.
+If the RN wins the highest share of the vote and accepts the prime minister post, a period of "cohabitation" with Macron would begin.
 That has happened three times in France's modern political history, but with mainstream parties.
-The RN could struggle to get reforms adopted.
+The RN could struggle to get ideas for change adopted.

 If the RN is the largest party in parliament, but is not in power, it could block or modify government proposals.
 The constitution gives the government some tools to circumvent that, but with limits.

-If the RN secures a majority, it largely guarantees it getting the prime minister job as it could on its own force any government it disagrees with to resign.
+If the RN secures a majority, it would be largely guaranteed to get the prime minister job as it could force any government it disagrees with to resign.

 WHAT HAPPENS IF THERE IS NO DEAL?